pyronome/pattern-laravel-6x/README.md

 ## Contributing

-Please use the [issue tracker](https://github.com/pyronome/pattern-webmvc/issues) to report any bugs/typos or requests.
+Please use the [issue tracker](https://github.com/pyronome/laravel-6x/issues) to report any bugs/typos or requests.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/pyronome/laravel-6x/tags).
+For the versions available, see the [pattern overview page](https://pyronome.com/pyronome/laravel-6x#Overview).

 ## Authors